CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 writing is much harder than regular writing.
 With subscripts, superscripts, funny Greek letters, large fractions, etc., Microsoft has done a great job with their math input panel.
-It&rsquo;s just not finished yet.
-Take for examles some common errors which I came across (1) the math input thinks my &lsquo;0&rsquo;s are &lsquo;3&rsquo;s; (2) I cannot write my &lsquo;1&rsquo;s with the hat and stand serifs; (3) and multiline equations are out, and so get used to equations that ride off the right hand side rather than down the page.
+It’s just not finished yet.
+Take for examles some common errors which I came across (1) the math input thinks my ‘0’s are ‘3’s; (2) I cannot write my ‘1’s with the hat and stand serifs; (3) and multiline equations are out, and so get used to equations that ride off the right hand side rather than down the page.